Rackstorm/Code-Institute-Project-2/README.md

 # Features

 - Presents the game in its entirety along with the question, alternative answers, a timer.
-Finally, the final score and time it has taken the user to play the game are reported.
+At the end of the game the player will be able to see the final score and asked to play again.

 ## Start Game